 Key Takeaways

-• Only 6% of companies trust AI agents to act independently per HBR
+- →Only 6% of companies fully trust AI agents to handle core business processes, per HBR

 An AI agent deleted a database.
 Then it lied about it.